quietui/quiet/docs/docs/burrow.md

 ## Working with state

-State objects are reactive so, when you modify state, all burrows using that state will automatically re-render.
+State objects are reactive so, when you modify them, all burrows using the state will automatically re-render.
 This means you have full control over keeping state objects local and/or sharing them with other burrows.
 A state's scope is effectively the same scope as the variable you assign it to.

 ### Creating state